Comprehensive Large Group Health Insurance Solutions for Businesses

 Blue Cross and Blue Shield of Kansas

-Blue Cross And Blue Shield Of Kansas has been operating for more than 75 years, and covers more than 925,000 people in Kansas with large group health plan coverage, individual plans under health care reform, Medicare and Medicaid and more.
+Blue Cross and Blue Shield of Kansas has been operating for more than 75 years and covers more than 925,000 people in Kansas with large collective healthcare coverage, individual plans under health care reform, Medicare and Medicaid and more.
 It serves all of Kansas except for Johnson and Wyandotte counties.

 Blue Cross Blue Shield of Kansas is a well-experienced organization in the individual market, having served for over 75 years.
 It currently has 925,000 users in its state.